From microscopic algae to giant whales, most of our planet’s life is found in the oceans.

 In Year Three, you will take advanced modules in your area of interest, and spend a large amount of time working on your independent research project.
 Recent projects include investigating physiological data on how cormorants stay warm while diving in frigid Arctic waters, building mathematical models of coral reefs, and looking at the impacts of a wind farm on benthic communities.

-You can choose modules from the School of Life Sciences, ocean sciences, and geography in each year of study on topics such as climate change and ocean physics, population ecology, physiology, conservation, parasitology, microbiology, molecular biology and genetics.
+You can choose modules from across the School of Environmental Sciences and from the School of Life Sciences.
+In each year there are topics such as climate change and ocean physics, population ecology, physiology, conservation, parasitology, microbiology, molecular biology and genetics.

 Our degree is one of only a handful in the UK to be accredited by the Institute of Marine Engineering, Science and Technology (IMAREST).